Turkish language: Vowels

 The vowels of the Turkish language are, in their alphabetical order, a, e, ı, i, o, ö, u, ü.
 (Note: The vowel represented by ı is also commonly transcribed as in linguistic literature.)
 The Turkish vowel system can be considered as being three-dimensional, where vowels are characterised by how and where they are articulated focusing on three key features: front and back, rounded and unrounded and vowel height.
 Vowels are classified [±back], [±round] and [±high].

-The only diphthongs in the language are found in loanwords and may be categorised as falling diphthongs usually analyzed as a sequence of /j/ and a vowel.
+The only vowels in hiatus in the language are found in loanwords (Note: This does not include vowels that came into contact with each other due to the loss of //ɣ// (ğ, such as in soğan ("onion").) and may be categorised as falling diphthongs usually analyzed as a sequence of /j/ and a vowel.